luisarizmendi/rhel-edge-quickstart/demos/fdo-serverless-autoupdate/info.md

 This demo,based on a [Red Hat Summit 2021 demo](https://github.com/RedHatGov/RFESummit2021), shows how you can create a Serverless service using  [Podman](https://podman.io/) automating the installation using [FIDO Device Onboard](https://fidoalliance.org/intro-to-fido-device-onboard/) file.
 You will be also able to play with the [Podman auto-update feature](https://docs.podman.io/en/latest/markdown/podman-auto-update.1.html).

+> NOTE: In order to service auto downscaling you will need to use RHEL 9.
+With RHEL 8 the container will be creted on request but will never be shutdown automatically when it stops receiving request

 ### Preparing the demo

 The steps to prepare this demo are: